Language Access Complaint Protocol

 2. Intake.
 The Office of Language Access will review the complaint and obtain all pertinent information from the complainant.
 If, upon initial intake, the complaint is determined to have merit, the Office of Language Access will assign the complaint an intake number for tracking and filing purposes.
 If, however, the complaint is determined to be without merit upon initial intake, the Office of Language Access will dismiss the complaint and notify the complainant that no additional action will be taken.

 3. Acknowledgement of Complaint.
-Except in the case of time-sensitive matters, the Office of Language Access will respond to the complainant within ten (10) business days by letter, e-mail, or telephone in order to acknowledge receipt of the complaint.
+Except in the case of time-sensitive matters, the Office of Language Access will acknowledge receipt of the complaint to the complainant within 10 business days.
 The Office of Language Access may also request additional information and/or documentation from the complainant at the time of acknowledgement in order to thoroughly investigate the complaint.
-In the event of a time-sensitive complaint (e.g. a complaint regarding an upcoming hearing scheduled before the end of the 10 business days), the Office of Language Access will work to expedite the acknowledgement and subsequent investigation of the complaint in an effort to resolve any valid issue in a timely manner.
+In the event of a time-sensitive complaint (e.g., a complaint regarding an upcoming hearing scheduled before the end of the 10 business days), the Office of Language Access will work to expedite the acknowledgement and subsequent investigation of the complaint in an effort to resolve any valid issue in a timely manner.

 5. Investigation of the Complaint.
-The Office of Language Access will initiate an investigation of the allegations outlined in the complaint within 10 business days of having notified the local court of the receipt of the complaint.
+The Office of Language Access will initiate an investigation of the allegations outlined in the complaint within 10 business days after having notified the local court of the receipt of the complaint.
 Although the investigative process will vary based on the details of each complaint, possible activities include interviewing the subject(s) of the complaint, including judges, clerks and interpreters, and taking written statements of all information gathered during the interview process.

 8. Database and Public Access.
 The Office of Language Access will maintain a database of complaints and the steps taken to resolve them, and shall make them available to the public upon request.

 9. Prohibition on Retaliation.
-"No recipient or other person shall intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title VI, or because he has made a complaint, testified, assisted, or participated in any manner in an investigation, proceeding or hearing under this subpart."
+"No recipient or other person shall intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by [Title VI], or because he has made a complaint, testified, assisted, or participated in any manner in an investigation, proceeding or hearing under this subpart."
 28 C.F.R. § 42.108(e)